-While sitting in our Rhino HQ and listening to the soothing sound of rain pattering on the roof with a steaming cup of coffee cradled in my hands, I realised there a few things about Cape Town’s winters that have a certain charm, and also opens up to new experiences not often possible in summer.
-Compared to most winters in other cities, Cape Town is warmer with an average of 16 to 20 degrees Celsius.
+While sitting in our Rhino HQ and listening to the soothing sound of rain pattering on the roof with a steaming cup of coffee cradled in my hands, I realised there are a few things about Cape Town’s winters that have a certain charm and also opens up to new experiences not often possible in summer.
+Compared to most winters in other cities, Cape Town is warmer with an average of 16 to 20 degrees Celsius (61 to 68 degrees Fahrenheit).
 And if you haven’t considered visiting our Mother City during winter, here are ten reasons why you should.

 Even though I grew up in Cape Town, I am still captivated by the way the clouds shroud Table Mountain and drift across like steam over the lip of a cauldron.
 Or the pink and golden sunrises and sunsets silhouetting the mountains.
 And the way the rains bring everything to life – the grasses and trees are lusher in winter after the dry summer season.
 And when the fog rolls in or the lightning storm flashes, I envy those who have their cameras out ready to capture these magical moments.